bengourley/Cap/readme.md

 Cap is a language built on top of Javascript.
 It aims to unify the underlying concepts of functional and prototypical programming with an elegant and succint syntax.

+# Quickstart

+To get up and running you need node.js and npm.
+Go get them first.

+Then do:

+	cd /path/to/where/you/want/
+	git clone git@github.com:bengourley/Cap.git
+	cd Cap
+	npm install

+If that works, you should then be able to compile files like so:

+	./bin/capc example.cap

+Which currently outputs:

+	(function () {
+		var tick = function (e) {
+    		return console.log('tick');
+		};
+		var _rv = setInterval(tick, 1000);
+		delete tick;
+		return _rv;
+	}());

+You can then paste this in to a file and run it with node, or I generally open up Chrome and paste it in to the console.

 # Grammar

 This outlines the proposed Cap grammar, and is a work in progress.